AkshataKamerkar/AkshataKamerkar/README.md

 ### About Me
-A third-year Engineering Student specializing in Artificial Intelligence and Data Science.
+A final-year Engineering Student specializing in Artificial Intelligence and Data Science.
 I am passionate about technology and have developed strong proficiency in SQL, Python, and mathematics.
 I enjoy exploring new tech innovations and applying my skills to solve complex problems.
 I'm energitc, and geeky individual whose desire to learn is endless.

 <img align="right" alt="Coding" width="250" src="https://media.giphy.com/media/LaVp0AyqR5bGsC5Cbm/giphy.gif">